5 Appointment Scheduling Tools for Small Business

-What appointment scheduling systems are there?
+What appointment scheduling systems can you use?

 There are a number of online scheduling tools, but I’ll go over just a few.
 My aim was to find something which allows inbound meeting requests.
 So you send a link to a potential client, they view your meeting availability and they schedule a time to chat.

 Other tools allow you to create polls where you select some proposed times, send to the others you are wanting to meet with.
-They vote on the poll and then hopefully there’s a time everyone is available to schedule the time.
+They vote in the poll and then hopefully there’s a time everyone is available to schedule the time.

 If features inbound meeting requests as you can see below.
 I’ve blocked out my calendar and have created a link that also embeds into my website.
 It allows for someone to request a meeting with you.
-But you need to fist set up your availability and how far in advance you want to allow someone to schedule.
+But you need to first set up your availability and how far in advance you want to allow someone to schedule.

-The free version allows you to customise one event such as 15 min meeting but not create a 15 minute meeting plus a 30 minute meeting.
+The free version allows you to customise one event such as 15 min meeting but not create a 15-minute meeting plus a 30-minute meeting.

 Though for a solopreneur, perhaps that’s all you need.
 Calendly is easy to use and streamlined.